Jeznar/GitRepo/Utility_Macros/README.md

 * **[DisplayDescription](#displaydescription)** Prints the item description to the bottom of the chat card.
 * **[Get Entities](#get-entities)** accesses various actor, token, scene, item data from a single selected token.
 This is a demo of how to access various data types, not something directly useful.
 * **Light Picker**: sample macro that sets the type of light emitted by a token.
-* **[Open Actor Sheets With...](#open-actor-sheets-with...)** fetchs a list of items from an actor allowing the user to pick one and then opens al of the actor's sheets that contain that item.
+* **[Open Actor Sheets With...](#open-actor-sheets-with...)** fetches a list of items from an actor allowing the user to pick one and then opens al of the actor's sheets that contain that item.
 * **[Refresh Item on Actors](#refresh-item-on-actors)** Refreshes (replaces) sidebar and selected tokens to match a reference item, retaining very specific fields.
 * **[Remove Paired Effect](#remove-paired-effect)** Removes effect identified by id from actor also specified by id
 * **[Run RuneVFX onSelf](#run-runevfx-onself)** Fires the runRuneVFX on the using token for the using item.